 Here you can adjust a few settings relating to your blog.
 You can find these options by editing your blog page and selecting the “Blog Options” button.

 The following options are included:

-- Set this to “Yes” if you want the email addresses of people who have posted to be displayed on the guestbook page.
+- Set this to “Yes” if you want the email addresses of people who have posted to be displayed on the blog page.
 However, we advise against this as the email addresses could be picked up by junk-mail robots.

 - You can be sent a notification by email whenever somebody posts a new comment on one of your blog posts.
 Comments will not appear on your site until you have approved them.

 - Choose whether or not you want users to be able to post their website address when they comment.